Note: This post will contain spoilers for the storyline of Fallout 4 and previous games.

 There is also the issue of the Minutemen having supply issues.
 Without the support of settlements, the members are left with no currency or sources of food.
 As we see with Libertalia, Minutemen have been forced to become Raiders because Commonwealth citizens have cheated them out of proper pay for protection.
 Again, this can be amended if you turn the Castle into a thriving settlement but the Commonwealth seems to be composed of fair-weather friends.

 Still, it's abundantly clear the Minutemen promise only the beginnings of a better life for the average Wastelander.
 It took NCR the better part of a century in order to become the power house it is in the West and there's no sign the Minutemen are going to achieve that sort of power anytime soon.
-Still, security and supply lines mean the Minutemen promise a better life.
+Security and supply lines mean the Minutemen promise a better life.
 With time and work from the Sole Survivor, they can become both well-armed and well-funded to the point of beginning your own little version of NCR.
 The problem is that siding with any other faction AND the Minutemen seems like it would do better.

 Fallout 4 is excellent for providing real moral dilemmas to its protagonist's player.
 For me, I chose to side with the Railroad and the Minutemen.
 I did so, however, knowing I was condemning many innocent people to die and potentially costing the people of the Commonwealth a better future.
 I was willing to let Rome burn as long as Rome's slaves were freed and that's not a warm and fuzzy feeling.